pmcdowell-okta/oauth-jwt-serverless-aws-apigateway/readme.md

 ### What is this doing ?

 1. Creates an API Gateway
-2. Defines a Authorizer which looks for a token in the header of a reqeust, and verifies that signature *(A Lambda as well)*
+2. Defines a Authorizer which looks for a token in the header of a request, and verifies that signature *(A Lambda as well)*
 3. Defines a backend service (A Lambda function in this case)

 ### How to deploy